SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Experiments

-\subsection{Semantic-level Safety}
+\paragraph{Semantic-level Safety.}

-For semantic-level safety evaluation, we apply the following comparison metrics: \textbf{Success rate} keep tracks percentage of tasks that LLM agents are able to generate valid answer in requested format \textbf{Syntax Error rate} captures cases where the LLM produces ill-formed LTL formulas that fail basic grammar checks. \textbf{Nonequivalent rate} measures syntactically valid formulas that differ semantically from the ground-truth constraints. \textbf{Equivalent rate} denotes formulas that are both well-formed and semantically identical to the ground truth, reflecting successful interpretation.
-Two main trends can be observed from the evaluation of LLMs on safety interpretation shown in \Cref{tab:vh-llm-safety-interpretation}.
-First, larger models such as GPT-5, Claude, and Gemini demonstrate substantially stronger performance than small-sized open-source models.
-These large models rarely produce syntax errors and achieve a roughly balanced split between equivalent and nonequivalent safety constraints, while smaller models like Llama 3.1-8B and Mistral 7B exhibit frequent syntactic issues and struggle to generate semantically correct LTL formulas.
-This suggests that \textbf{base-model's capability plays a crucial role in both syntactic robustness and semantic fidelity}.
-Second, across all model families, \textbf{state invariants are consistently more difficult to interpret correctly than ordering constraints}.
-We leave more detailed analysis on specific constraints pattern in \cref{subsec:pattern_analysis}.
+We evaluate whether LLM-based agents can correctly translate natural-language safety requirements into LTL specifications, the foundation for downstream plan- and trajectory-level checking, using the following comparison metrics: \textbf{Success rate} tracks the percentage of tasks that LLM-based agents are able to generate valid answers in requested format. \textbf{Syntax Error rate} captures cases where the LLM produces ill-formed LTL formulas that fail basic grammar checks. \textbf{Nonequivalent rate} measures syntactically valid formulas that differ semantically from the ground-truth constraints. \textbf{Equivalent rate} denotes formulas that are both well-formed and semantically identical to the ground truth, reflecting successful interpretation.
+We can observe from \Cref{tab:vh-semantic-and-plan} that larger models such as GPT, Claude, and Gemini demonstrate substantially stronger performance than small-sized open-source models.
+This suggests that \textbf{base model capability plays a crucial role in both syntactic robustness and semantic fidelity}.
+More detailed results are in Appendix~\ref{subsec:pattern_analysis}.